 Traditional IRA contributions

-With a traditional IRA, you can make tax deductible contributions to the account and accumulate earnings within the IRA tax-free until you are required to begin making withdrawals—usually in the year you turn 70 1/2.
-When you start taking withdrawals, you then need to report the gross amounts as income on your tax return and pay the appropriate amount of income tax, if necessary.
+If you are eligible, you can make tax deductible contributions to a traditional IRA and accumulate earnings within the IRA tax-free until you are required to begin making withdrawals—usually in the year you turn 70 1/2.
+When you start taking withdrawals, you then need to report the appropriate amounts as income on your tax return and pay the appropriate amount of income tax, if necessary.

 There are limits on the amounts reported in box 1 of Form 5498 that you can deduct each year.
 Each year, the tax law imposes a maximum contribution amount that all taxpayers are subject to.
 However, if you’re covered under another tax-advantaged retirement plan at work or your spouse makes contributions to a different IRA account, you may not be eligible to take the full contribution deduction.

-The great thing about a traditional IRA is that, even if you make contributions in the following tax year, the IRS lets you take a deduction for some of these IRA contributions on your prior-year tax return (you must make the contributions by mid-April).
+The great thing about a traditional IRA is that, even if you make contributions in the following tax year, the IRS lets you take a deduction for some of these IRA contributions on your prior-year tax return (you must make the contributions by the mid-April tax filing deadline).
 In other words, if you are filing your 2017 taxes, the contributions you make to a traditional IRA through the April filing deadline in 2018 may be deductible.
+When you make a contribution to your IRA, you will need to specify what year it is for.
 This is why your account administrator has until May 31 to send Form 5498 to you.

 Roth IRA contributions